-The University of Northern British Columbia is committed to employment equity and encourages applications from the four designated groups (women, Indigenous peoples, persons with disabilities, and members of visible minorities) as well as the LGBTQ2+ communities and individuals with intersectional identities.
+The University of Northern British Columbia is committed to employment equity and encourages applications from the four designated groups (women, Indigenous peoples, persons with disabilities, and

-Applicants should forward their cover letter indicating the course(s) that they are interested in teaching and curriculum vitae quoting #FAPT15-25 to: Dr. Catharine Schiller, Chair, School of Nursing, via nurshiring@unbc.ca.
+Applicants should forward their cover letter indicating the course(s) that they are interested in teaching and curriculum vitae quoting #FAPT21-25 to: Dr. Catharine Schiller, Chair, School of Nursing, via nurshiring@unbc.ca.